The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

 \subsection{Relation to previous results}

-To the best of the authors knowledge these are the first convergence results concerning the Sinkhorn algorithm (and its fixed points) in the limit when the number $N$ of points and the inverse of the regularization parameter $\epsilon$ \emph{jointly} tend to infinity (see \cite{c-d-p-s} and references therein for the static case when only $\epsilon^{-1}$ tends to infinity in the Euclidean $\R^{n}-$ setting and \cite{le1,le} for a very general setting).
-This kind of joint limit is, in practice, what is studied in numerical simulations (see for example \cite{s-d---}) and the convergence analysis in the present paper thus provides a theoretical bases for the simulations.
-We do not adress questions of numerical stability (in connection to floating point-arithmetic) and stabilization and instead refer to \cite[Section 4]{c-d-p-s} and the in-depth study in \cite{sc} (where various numerical speed-ups are explored).
+To the best of the authors knowledge these are the first convergence results concerning the Sinkhorn algorithm (and its fixed points) in the limit when the number $N$ of points and the inverse of the regularization parameter $\epsilon$ \emph{jointly} tend to infinity (see \cite{c-d-p-s} and references therein for the static case when only $\epsilon^{-1}(=k)$ tends to infinity in the Euclidean $\R^{n}-$ setting and \cite{le1,le} for a very general setting).
+This kind of joint limit is, in practice, what is studied in numerical simulations in the context of geometric optimal transport (see for example \cite{s-d---} and the in-depth study in \cite{sc,fe} on CPU and GPU hardware, respectively.
+Thus the convergence analysis in the present paper provides a theoretical bases for these simulations and yields concrete rates, under appropriate regularity assumptions (see Section \ref{subsec:Comparison-with-previous sinkhorn rate} for a comparison with previous rates for the Sinkhorn algorithm).
+In particular, the present results rigorously establish and quantify the experimental observations in \cite[Fig 2]{sc}, that the Sinkhorn algorithm converges after essentially $O(\epsilon^{-1})$ iterations.
+Moreover, the experimental findings in \cite[Fig 2]{sc} that $\epsilon$ can be taken to be close to the order $O(h^{2})$ on a grid with ``edge length'' $h$ are confirmed, if the data is assumed to be $C^{\infty}-$smooth (note that the data in \cite[Fig 2]{sc} is even real-analytic).

+It should also be pointed out that the ``change of variables'' in formula \ref{eq:change of variables u a} which plays an important role in the present paper, is also crucial for numerical simulations as it ensures numerical stability, as emphasized in \cite{m-p,sc,fe}.
+As stressed in \cite{fe} the corresponding log-sum-exp KeOps routines \cite{c-f-g}, used in \cite{fe} to implement the iteration $u_{m}\rightarrow u_{m+1}$ on GPU hardware, are just as efficient as matrix-vector products with the kernel matrix $K_{ij}.$ Moreover, the present results provide a theoretical justification for the kernel truncations employed in \cite{sc,fe}.
+To briefly explain this we recall that the starting point of the stabilization scheme advocated in \cite{sc} (see also \cite[Remark 4.22]{m-p}) is to write the iteration in terms of the variables $(u_{m+1}-u_{m},v_{m+1}-v_{m}).$ In the setting of a general cost function $c(x,y)$ this corresponds to replacing the matrix kernel $e^{-kc(x,y)}$ with the ``stabilized'' kernel

+By Theorems \ref{thm:conv in dynamic torus setting intro}, \ref{thm:dynamic general} (and the argument in the proof \ref{eq:estimate for gamma k cor torus intro}) the latter kernel is, for $k$ large, exponentially concentrated on the graph of $\Gamma_{t}$ in $X\times Y$ of the diffeomorphism $F_{u_{t}}$ corresponding to the parabolic solution $u_{t}$ for $t=(m-1)/k.$ This means that the corresponding $N_{k}\times N_{k}$ matrices $\left(e^{-kc(x_{i},y_{j})}e^{-ku_{m-1}(x_{i})}e^{-kv_{m-1}(y_{j})}\right)$ are effectively sparse.
+Building on the results in the present paper this is exploited in \cite{b-m} to modify the Sinkhorn algorithm in order to obtain a numerically stable algorithm on the torus, which is shown to have nearly $O(N)-$complexity at each iteration.